haskell/cabal/Cabal/doc/index.markdown

 Developers and users can use the tool to install packages from remote Cabal package archives.
-By default, the `cabal` tool is configured to use the centeral Haskell package archive called [Hackage] but it is possible to use it with any other suitable archive.
+By default, the `cabal` tool is configured to use the central Haskell package archive called [Hackage] but it is possible to use it with any other suitable archive.

 ~~~~~~~~~~~~~~~~